gajduk/link-prediction-with-supervised-random-walks/README.md

 - The *ParameterLearner* tries to find those parameters that give the predictions that match the positive/negative links specified.
 Each instance is treated independently although some of them may share the same graph.
 The learner uses the *cost function* to evaluate its predictions.

+The system architecture and package structure is summarized in the following diagram

 ![alt tag](https://raw.githubusercontent.com/gajduk/link-prediction-with-supervised-random-walks/master/architecture.png)